leockl/tool-ahead-of-time-ts/README.md

 - The DeepSeek-R1 Python implementation for Amazon Bedrock via LangChain's ChatBedrockConverse class was successful.
 Please refer to the equivalent Python repo for this package here: https://github.com/leockl/tool-ahead-of-time.

 6th April 2025:
-- Special Update: Updated repo to include implementation support for using LangChain's MCP Adapters library with DeepSeek-R1 671B (via LangChain's ChatOpenAI class on OpenRouter).
+- Special Update: Updated repo to include implementation support for using LangChain.js's MCP Adapters library with DeepSeek-R1 671B (via LangChain.js's ChatOpenAI class on OpenRouter).
-- Special Update: Updated repo to include implementation support for using LangGraph's Bigtool library with DeepSeek-R1 671B (via LangChain's ChatOpenAI class on OpenRouter).
+- Special Update: Implementation support for using LangGraph's Bigtool library with DeepSeek-R1 671B (via LangChain's ChatOpenAI class on OpenRouter) was not included as there is currently no JavaScript/TypeScript support for the LangGraph's Bigtool library.
+The Python implementation for this was successful, see the equivalent Python repo here: https://github.com/leockl/tool-ahead-of-time.

 ## Contributions 🤝